menderbug/wormpowers/Characters/Taylor Hebert.md

 Though a full list of creatures Taylor can now control is unknown, there are a number of beings she cannot that is known.
 She could not control Zion or the Endbringers, nor the Three Blasphemies.
 She seemed to be unable to control Imp or Dragon for unstated reasons.
 She is temporarily able to control Glaistig Uaine, but she is able to escape Taylor's control by swapping the control on her over to one of her ghost projections.
 Finally, she did not control the Sleeper, though this is not due to an inability to control him but rather because doing so would be more troublesome than it is worth.

-has Jack Slash been active at the time, his secondary power would be better at sabotaging her compared with the typical parahuman.
+Had Jack Slash been active at the time, his secondary power would be better at sabotaging her compared with the typical parahuman.

 ## Shard
 Taylor's powers are the result of receiving a crippled Administrator shard from Scion.
 In its non-crippled form, Scion uses the Administrator to coordinate and control his shards such as deciding their configurations before handing them out.
 Unlike Eidolon's shard (i.e., Eden's counterpart shard to the Administrator) which can administrate shards, Scion intentionally cripples Taylor's shard before handing it out and even largely destroys it to completely prevent its host from using it in this fashion during the Cycle.